humbertoragazzini/the-healthy-way/README.md

 ## Surface

-In this section i start looking for a good palet color, this color must to be in conjuntion with the gym themes
+In this section i start looking for a good palette color, this color must to be in conjunction with the gym themes

 **All the website was made first thinking in mobile device, iphone to be more specific.**